-Nice to see you're curious about who I am!
-That's pretty cool!
+I see you're curious about who exactly I am?

-I got in to IT when I was studying at the American School of Bombay and was inspired by my Tech teacher Mr. Laub who taught me the basics of how the network at school worked, as well as Savio from the tech desk who patiently explained every answer to my questions.
+I got in to IT when I was studying at the American School of Bombay and was inspired by my Tech teacher (Mr. J. Laub) who taught me the basics of how the network at school worked, as well as Savio from the tech desk who patiently explained every answer to my questions.
 If it wasn't for moving to India and these people, I don't know where I would be now.

 My big break in to IT was after I finished school in 2018, I worked at Focus International, in the warehouse picking client orders.

 I know, you're wondering what Ellesse shirts and shoes has to do with IT, well, this job provided me with the money to purchase servers and a 48U server rack.
 From here I really started to learn linux, and moved my daily driver over to Linux mint to force my self to learn things.
 I'm not sure why I got fancy monitors for my computer when I spend 90% of my time in a terminal window, but eh.

 I had to enroll in education till I was 18, so I decided to go to technical college and do a Level 3 BTEC in IT.

 I absolutely hated it.
 At risk of sounding like a complete jerk and know it all, these lectures were below me.
 It was so bad to the point that I discovered that you can vlan hop and was able to get on to management VLAN's before reporting my findings to the college.

 After around 3-4 months (I forget) I dropped out and found an apprenticeship in network engineering, which is what I really wanted to go in to.
 The interviews went well and I started in January.

 I had my hopes and dreams crushed when on my first day it was explained to me that I would in fact not be engineering networks, but instead a level 1 Helpdesk engineer.